Skagway, Alaska: White Pass Yukon Railway and Bus Excursion

 Is the Yukon Rail and Bus Excursion worth it?

 Overall, we had a great experience and do not regret it.
-However, combining the Bus Excursion with the White Pass Yukon Railway makes for a long day, but we did set out to see as much as we could in several hours.
+However, combining the Bus Excursion with the White Pass Yukon Railway makes for a long day, but we set out to see as much as we could in the limited time available.
 The stops we made were beautiful, but they were short and fast-paced.
 So keep that in mind when you decide to book this excursion.

 Is White Pass Scenic Railway worth it?